National Teen Driver Safety Week

 The NW Insurance Council offers the following tips to keep your teenage driver safe and your auto insurance premiums down:

-- Pick a safe vehicle for your teen that offers protection in the event of a crash.
-Avoid small cars, sports cars and older SUV’s, which crash tests show are prone to rollovers.
+• Choose a safe vehicle for your teen.
+Avoid small cars, sports cars, or older SUVs prone to rollovers.
 Organizations like the Insurance Institute for Highway Safety provide crash test data and rate vehicle safety.

-- Raising your deductible can save you 10 percent to 20 percent on your premium.
-That savings could go towards purchasing more liability coverage.
+• Raise your deductible.
+This could save 10 to 20 percent on your premium, savings that could go towards purchasing more liability coverage.

-For more information and tools on how you can keep your teenager safe behind the wheel, visit the website Drive It Home: Helping You Keep Your Teen Driver Safe.
-For more information about teen driving and Auto Insurance, contact NW Insurance Council at 800-664-4942.
+For more resources to help keep your teen safe behind the wheel, visit the National Safety Council’s Drive It Home: Helping You Keep Your Teen Driver Safe.
+For more information about teen driving and auto insurance, contact NW Insurance Council at 800-664-4942.

 View All Posts